lubuntu-team/manual/source/2/2.5/2.5.2/vlc.rst

 .. image:: video-effects-geometry.png

 To add a logo to a video file check the :guilabel:`Add logo` checkbox.
 To choose which logo to add type the logo in the :guilabel:`Logo` field or press the :guilabel:`...` button.
+Use the :guilabel:`Opacity` slider to change how transparent the logo appears.

 Saving or Converting Files
 --------------------------